Johirul-islam25/Johirul.github.io/README.md

 ## Manuscripts in Preparation:
 - CNS-Oriented Virtual Screening Identifies Putative AChE Inhibitors via an Open and Reproducible CADD Workflow.
-- Therapeutic Targeting of the HPV E6/E7–p53/Rb Axis in Cervical Neoplasia: Molecular Insights
 - Neurotoxicological Impacts of Agrochemicals and Heat Stress: Neuroinflammation, Neurodegeneration, and Alzheimer’s Risk in the Context of Climate-Smart Agriculture
 - Microbiological Insights into the Gut–Brain Axis: Neuroinflammation, Therapeutic Frontiers, and Clinical Perspectives in Neuromedicine
 - Emerging Neurological Implications of Monkeypox Infection: A Comprehensive Review of Recent Advances and Research Gaps
 - Nanomedicine Approaches in Neuromedicine: Balancing Therapeutic Delivery and Neurotoxicity – A Critical Review
+- Structure-Based Virtual Screening Identifies Novel Androgen Receptor Inhibitors for Castration-Resistant Prostate Cancer
+## Manuscripts Under Review
+- Therapeutic Targeting of the HPV E6/E7–p53/Rb Axis in Cervical Neoplasia: Molecular Insights, Emerging Strategies, and Translational Opportunities.
+  Submitted to _Infectious Agents and Cancer (Springer Nature)_, 2025

 ## Volunteer & Professional Involvement: